 Deidre Paknad: [20:17]

 I don’t think they’re in competition with each other.
 Yeah.
 If we set it up that they are, I think we’ve sort of, we’ve missed the mark.
-I think there’s, I’ll say in the first instance, the relationship we have with other human beings, it’s first trends.
-We relate from a place of value, of respect and compassion.
+I think there’s, I’ll say in the first instance, the relationship we have with other human beings, its first trends.
+We relate from a place of value, of respect, and compassion.
 Then we’re whichever constituents you are, right?
 We should behave and operate I think and expect from each other.
 A level of engagement that is, has a lot of integrity in it and has a lot of personal connection.

 Gene Hammett: [20:50]

-I don’t know how much I’ve shared with you before, but when I asked most inc 500 or 500 level leaders, it’s 94% going to be employee first as they see such the importance of the people and the teams inside the organizations and how they translate into serving clients and customers.
+I don’t know how much I’ve shared with you before, but when I asked most inc 500 or 500 level leaders, it’s 94% going to be employees first as they see such the importance of the people and the teams inside the organizations and how they translate into serving clients and customers.
 So I really appreciate you being here at leaders in the trenches and sharing your insights on team alignment.